 Jr. Livestock - Arrangements can be made through the Jr. Livestock Association for animals to be shipped direct.
+Due to limited processing appointments, animals that go through the auction will take precedent.
+If spots are available, ship directs will be filled in.
 A \$10.00 per head shipping fee will be assessed to cover expenses.
 You must notify superintendents in your specie area at weigh in if animal is to be shipped direct.

-Step by Step Guide of the Small Animal Auction
+Step by Step Guide of

+the Small Animal Auction